How to use Slackbot

 3. Select AI

-4. Below Slackbot, untick the box next to Past conversations are always available.
+4. Below Slackbot, tick or untick the box next to the preference you'd like to manage.

 Who can use this feature?